Two-generation of traceless matrices over finite fields: Exceptional cases

-There is a single exceptional case in odd characteristic that our method with sharply traceless elements does not cover, namely the family $\slfrak_3(\F_q)$ with $\F_q$ of characteristic $3$.
-We will prove that these algebras are in fact \emph{not} $2$-generated over any (finite or infinite) field of characteristic $3$.
+There are two exceptions that our methods with sharply traceless elements do not cover, namely the families $\slfrak_3(\F_q)$ with $\F_q$ of characteristic $3$ and $\mathfrak{sl}_4(\F_q)$ with $\F_q$ of characteristic $2.$ We will prove that these algebras are in fact \emph{not} $2$-generated, even over \emph{infinite} fields of corresponding characteristic.
+This failure of $2$-generation comes as a surprise, since this is a property enjoyed throughout simple algebraic structures over finite and infinite fields as pointed out in \Cref{sec:introduction}.
+We will show that this is a phenomenon that heavily relies both on the modularity of the situation and on smallness of the rank.